GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta.md

 13. Metaphors of North Amierca inventing "Ice BEER" and "Ice distillation" and Carol the Immigrant I.C.E. attacker in police car.
 And "Ice concetration" of Apple-jack, Carol saying "Pluck and Apple" to hive mind, Eve metaphors of distillation.
 Authoring John 1:1 commandments to hive of distilling / concentrating boozing.

 14. "Hittin the hard stuff" of hard reading Joyce.
 Booz metaphors of hitting.
 "Hit me up" appointment making.

+15. Indra's net of gems and  jewels for Wiki weaving metaphors of Carol's writing interconnected books year apart.